jeorgen/chromanode-regtest-backend/README.md

     [config]
         port_offset = 100

 ...will change the port_offset setting from 0 to 100, but will keep all other settings from the base.cfg file.
-See https://pypi.python.org/pypi/zc.buildout/2.4.5# multiple-configuration-files for reference info
+See https://pypi.python.org/pypi/zc.buildout/2.4.5#multiple-configuration-files for reference info

 An equal sign```=``` will replace the previous value of that setting.
-By typing ```+=``` you can intead add to the setting.
+By typing ```+=``` you can instead add to the setting.
 This only makes sense for settings that are lists.
 Example: If base.cfg has the setting:

     [foo]
     bar =